Translation Seminar Series (Since 2001)

 seminars_20150122

 In the light of current translation studies scholarship, Southeast Asia is largely underresearched compared to other parts of Asia.
 Translation traditions in a region so diverse in politics, geographies and cultures such as this cannot easily be accommodated by established notions of literal vs free, domestication vs foreignisation, or the post-colonial pattern of appropriation, resistance and hybridity.
-Thailand, known for its absence of colonial past, is an interesting case of translation tradition that does not directly deal with colonialism and its consequences, but shows the different practices of translation that are problematic, ironic and even unimaginable.

 The Life, Works, and Translations of Gu Hongming (1857-1928) as Masquerade